Motion capture suit

 A motion capture suit (or mo-cap suit) is a wearable device that records the body movements of the wearer.
 Some of these suits also function as haptic suits.

 History

 Introduced in the late 1980s, the Data Suit by VPL Research was one of the earliest mo-cap suits in the market.
 Sensors stitched in the Data Suit were connected by fiber-optic cables to computers that updated the visuals 15 to 30 times a second.
 The Data Suit was ahead of its time, selling for up to $500,000 for a complete system (along with the EyePhone and the Data Glove).

 Current market

 Tesla Suit

 The Tesla Suit is a mo-cap suit that also uses neuromuscular electrical stimulation (NMES) to give the wearer sensations of touch, force and even warmth.

+Husky Sense Suit

+The Husky Sense suit is a mo-cap suit that uses 18 IMU sensors (gyroscope, accelerometer, magnetometer) to track, record and analyze body motions.
+It's relatively cheap and can be used in various use cases, such as sports, healthcare, defense, metaverse, gaming, VR training, animation creation, etc.

 PrioVR

 The PrioVR is mo-cap suit which is available in three versions: the Core which comes with 8 sensors for upper body tracking; the Lite with 12 sensors for full body tracking; and the Pro with 17 sensors which adds for precision with the feet, shoulders and hips.